graysky2/profile-sync-daemon/README.md

 ##Users of eCryptFS
 User of eCryptFS are encouraged not to use psd unless willing to help troubleshoot suspected browser corruption.
 See [#158](https://github.com/graysky2/profile-sync-daemon/issues/158).

-##NOTE FOR VERSION 6
-My desktop distro (Arch) switched to systemd a while ago and other big ones (Fedora, Debian, Ubuntu) have followed suite.
-With the release of psd version 6.x I will no longer be supporting alternative init systems such as upstart and openrc.
-It is too complex for me to maintain and test multiple configurations on non-native init systems for me.

-Also of note for version 6.x is that no longer does psd run in as a system service.
-It now runs as a user service.
-This is much more simple and means that:
-* There is no more need for `/etc/psd.conf` and the USERS array therein.
-* Different users can have their own config files that THEY own (`~/.psd/psd.conf`).
-* Encrypted $HOME should be supported under this model (NOT yet implemented).

-Update instructions from version 5.x:
-* Stop psd v5.7x and close your browsers.
-* Build the package linked above and install it.
-* Run psd to create your `~/.config/psd/psd.conf` and then edit it as you normally would.
-* Check it in parse mode `psd p` and if happy with the output, run it via systemd usermode: `systemctl --user start psd` (and optionally enable it).

-Note that if you're using overlayfs mode, your user needs to have sudo right to /usr/bin/psd-overlay-helper or else psd will refuse to run in overlayfs mode.

 ##Supported Browsers
 * Chromium
 * Conkeror